-- The first consideration should be unconditional hail - If the court is concerned, on the same criteria as concern for adults, that unconditional bail cannot be granted, the court must consider conditional bail.
+- The first consideration should be unconditional bail. - The court must consider whether any of the statutory objections to bail can be met by conditions, and can only impose bail conditions in order to allay those fears, or to ensure the child assists with the writing of reports or attends a meeting with their lawyer (section 3(6) Bail Act 1976).
 Appropriate conditions can be devised by the Youth Offending Team or Youth Justice Service who can offer bail support and supervision to help allay any bail concerns.
-The YOT/YJS will need to assess the child and their circumstances to present a suitable package to the court. - Where the court does not consider standard bail support and supervision to be sufficient, and as an alternative to secure remand, the court will consider conditional bail with intensive support and supervision (ISS).
+The YOT/YJS will need to assess the child and their circumstances to present a suitable package to the court.